Based in Australia

 Rigid-core hybrid flooring tends to remain more stable in environments where temperature and humidity fluctuate.

-If you’re exploring flooring options locally, this guide explains how hybrid flooring performs in Brisbane homes.
+If you’re exploring flooring options locally, read our "Hybrid Flooring Brisbane" guide.
+It explains how hybrid flooring performs in Brisbane homes.

 What is hybrid flooring made of?